lmarzen/libmltl/README.md

 ## Syntax

+The following table lists the precedence and associativity of MLTL operators as interpreted by libmltl.
+Operators are listed top to bottom, in descending precedence.

 | Precedence | Operator          | Description                                                               | Associativity |
 |------------|-------------------|---------------------------------------------------------------------------|---------------|
 |      1     | `!` `~` <br> `F[a,b]` <br> `G[a,b]` <br> | Logical negation <br> Temporal finally / eventually <br> Temporal globally / always | Right-to-left |